-While I do not believe that taking away the Constitutional rights of legal gun owners will solve the epidemic of violence in our society, I do believe we should take steps to ensure that federal and state agencies follow laws that are already on the books.
+I believe there are commonsense steps to ensure that federal and state agencies follow laws that are already on the books.
 This is why I supported the Fix NICS Act, a bipartisan bill that ensures federal and state law enforcement agencies are complying with existing laws and reporting criminal records to the Federal Bureau of Investigation’s (FBI) National Instant Criminal Background Check System (NICS).
-The Fix NICS Act does not add any new restrictions to gun ownership, but instead will penalize agencies that fail to report relevant records to the FBI; incentivize reporting; and direct federal funds to make sure domestic violence offenders are reported to the FBI so they cannot purchase a firearm.
+The Fix NICS Act does not add any new restrictions to gun ownership, but instead will incentivize better reporting to ensure relevant data is uploaded.
 Had individuals been properly reported to the database, it is possible that shootings like the ones at churches in Charleston, SC, and Sutherland Springs, TX, could have been prevented, among others.
 And it’s possible that if law enforcement had acted on the numerous warning signals that were received on the Parkland shooter, the school shooting in Florida could have been prevented as well.
 The Fix NICS Act was signed into law as a part of H.R.
 1625, the Consolidated Appropriations Act, which I voted for when it passed the House on March 22, 2018, by a vote of 256 to 167.

 I am a proud cosponsor of H.R.
 38, the Concealed Carry Reciprocity Act, which was introduced by Rep. Richard Hudson (R-NC).
 This legislation would allow individuals with a concealed-carry gun permit legally obtained in their home state to carry a concealed firearm in any other state that permits concealed carry, provided they follow applicable state laws.